 We spent the rest of the afternoon sorting out the boring details of our travel life, like finding a laundry, buying some basic supplies and deciding what we were going to do the next day.
 As the sun went down we made our way to the night markets to grab some dinner.
 On the main stage were some cultural performances.
 Music was played on traditional instruments and girls were on stage showing off the traditional dance of Thailand.
 Food is plentiful and cheap, and it’s well worth getting dinner here if you are in town.

 In the morning we were up nice and early to catch the 7:10am local bus to the White Temple.
 The bus runs only about once an hour, and I wanted to be there before the gates opened at 8am to beat the crowds.
 The bus costs only a few cents and is easy to catch from the main bus station.
 It does take a surprisingly long time to get there though.

 We were dropped off on the main road and had to walk about 100m down a side street to reach the entrance.
 Already there were groups of people milling around, and a few tour buses in the car park.
 I was glad to be there early, but still hadn’t managed to avoid all the crowds.
 The clouds had also come over, so no photos of this white building against beautiful blue skies for me!

 The White Temple, or to use it’s correct name, Wat Rong Khun, is a relatively new temple, only opening in 1997.
 It’s not just one building, but a whole complex, with lots of little bits and pieces to see.
 The whole thing is not expected to be completed until 2070, which is totally believable with all the detail going into every little thing.
-Some things did leave me a little confused though – like the superhero and other movie character masks hanging in the trees!
+Some things did leave me a little confused though – like the superheroes and other movie character masks hanging in the trees!